 no later than the end of the calendar year.

-In addition to the DCAT, the AA is required to report, in writing, to the chief executive officer
+In addition to the FCT, the AA is required to report, in writing, to the chief executive officer

 and the chief financial officer or to the chief agent of the company any matters that, in the AA's

 opinion, have material adverse effects on the financial condition of the company and that require rectification.
 The AA must supply a copy of this report to the board of directors.
 Where, in the

 opinion of the AA, suitable action is not being taken to rectify these matters, the AA shall send a